meshula/LabCamera/README.md

 a camera struct is a composition of those elements.

 lc_mount describes the pose of the camera.
 The mount is really a virtual mount whose origin is at the lens' entrance pupil.
-It's up the an application to model a kinematic chain such as a tripod or boom arm.
+It's up the application to model a kinematic chain such as a tripod or boom arm.
 The rigid transform within the mount should be constrained to that kinematic chain.